Dellaire/paths/README.md

 <x11> <y11> <x12> <y12>
 ...
 ```
-Every line in the input file represents a geometrical line, every geometrical line consists of a pair of edges (`<x11> <y11>`), who define start and end.
+Every line in the input file represents a geometrical line, every geometrical line consists of a pair of vertices (`<x11> <y11>`), who define start and end.

 Example:
 ```